ageev/SmartHome/SynologyNAS/README.md

 ```
 Some comments here.
 After DSM upgrade the ```cp210x.io``` file will disappear.
 The boot-up script will catch this and redownload it.

+If your ZigBee works slow, just re-plug the Sonoff stick!

 ## Route to docker
 ```bash